-Dr Karyn Lai is Associate Professor of Philosophy in the School of Humanities and Languages.
+Dr Karyn Lai is Professor of Philosophy in the School of Humanities and Languages.
 Her primary research area is in early (pre-Qin) Confucian and Daoist philosophies.
 She specialises in comparative Chinese-western philosophical research, drawing insights from Chinese philosophies to engage in debates in areas including moral philosophy, environmental ethics, reasoning and argumentation, and epistemology.
 Her books include:

 - Lai, K. Introduction to Chinese Philosophy (2017, 2nd ed.
 Cambridge, UK: Cambridge University Press)

 - Lai, K., Benitez, R and Kim, HJ (eds.)
 Cultivating a Good Life in Early Chinese and Ancient Greek Philosophy: Perspectives and Reverberations (2018, London: Bloomsbury Press).

 - Lai, K. and Chiu, WW (eds.)
 Skill and Mastery: Philosophical Stories from the Zhuangzi, (forthcoming, 2019, London: Rowman and Littlefield International).

 Karyn is editor of the Chinese Comparative Philosophy section, Philosophy Compass (Wiley-Blackwell), Co-editor of the Chinese philosophy section, Stanford Encyclopedia of Philosophy, and Associate Editor of the Australasian Journal of Philosophy.